ildar-shaimordanov/my-scripts/doc/when.md

-_This page tells about `test` script introducing more usability and flexibility to Windows batch script._
+_This page tells about `when` script introducing more usability and flexibility to Windows batch script._

 # Conditionals on steroids #